Federal Plus Loans

 If no endorser is added to a credit denied loan, additional Federal Direct Unsubsidized Loan will be offered to the student.
 Students may decline the additional Unsubsidized loan on Aggie Access or by submitting a written request to the Office of Student Financial Aid.

 We encourage the parent to plan ahead and borrow the full amount needed for the year and have the amount disbursed in two payments rather than reapplying each semester.
 This arrangement expedites the process and can also defer loan repayment, since repayment begins 60 days after the final loan disbursement is made for the year.

 PLUS loan funds are electronically disbursed to the student’s account to pay allowable charges (tuition, fees, room & board) and other non-institutional charges such as books, Health Center charges, library fines, late registration fees, and any minor prior year charges to be paid.
 If you are borrowing for the academic year, your loan will be disbursed in two equal payments at the start of each term.
 If you are borrowing a loan for one-semester, the first disbursement will be at the beginning of the semester and the second disbursement after the mid-point of the semester.

 You have the right to cancel or reduce your loan within 14 days of disbursement.
 If you chose to cancel the loan after disbursement, you will be responsible for any unpaid balance due to the University.
 The University has the right to refuse cancellation of your loan after the 14 days unless the balance is paid in full.
-If a refund is created based on the PLUS Loan Disbursement, it will be issued to the parent unless otherwise indicated by the parent on the PLUS Loan Data Sheet.
-A paper check is mailed to the address provided by the parent on the PLUS Loan Data Sheet.
+If a refund is created based on the PLUS Loan Disbursement, it will be issued to the parent unless otherwise indicated by the parent on the PLUS loan application.
+A paper check is mailed to the address provided by the parent on the PLUS loan application.

 Additional information about the Federal PLUS Loan program may be found at PLUS Loan Basics.